Arnold Leese: Imperial Fascist League

 Leese's anti-semitism had become his defining political characteristic by that point and it came to take on an increasingly conspiratorial and hysterical tone.
 This increased after Leese visited Germany and met Julius Streicher, and he subsequently remodelled the IFL newspaper The Fascist along the lines of Der Stürmer.
-His anti-semitism took on the theme of the Aryan race as the creator of civilisation and culture and he claimed that the Aryan was in a permanent struggle with the Jew, the outcome of which would determine the future completely.
-His views, which extended to proposing as early as 1935 the mass murder of Jews by the use of gas chambers, earned him a prison sentence in 1936 when he was charged along with fellow IFL member, printer Walter Whitehead, on six counts related to two articles published in the July issue of The Fascist entitled "Jewish Ritual Murder", which later appeared as a pamphlet.
-He was convicted and jailed for six months in lieu of a fine for causing a public mischief.
-On his release, he edited another pamphlet entitled My Irrelevant Defence, a lengthy work in defence of his earlier claim that Jewish Passover celebrations included the sacrifice of Christian children.
+His antisemitism took on the theme of the Aryan race as the creator of civilisation and culture and he claimed that the Aryan was in a permanent struggle with the Jew, the outcome of which would determine the future completely.
+Leese's views, which extended to proposing the mass murder of Jews by the use of gas chambers as early as 1935, earned him a prison sentence in 1936.
+In 1936, Leese and fellow IFL member and printer Walter Whitehead were tried on six counts related to two articles published in the July issue of The Fascist entitled "Jewish Ritual Murder", which later appeared as a pamphlet.
+They were found guilty on two counts.
+Leese was sentenced to six months in prison for seditious libel "with intent to create ill will between his Majesty's subjects of the Jewish faith and those not of the Jewish faith so as to create a public mischief."
+Whitehead was fined £20.
+The judge berated Leese at sentencing."I am satisfied that nothing can be more mischievous to the public weal than the circulation of statements of this kind.
+I can appreciate that behind what you have done there is possibly a belief amounting in its intensity almost to fanaticism with regard to the truth or otherwise of these statements.
+That the public well-being can be served by the publication of stuff of this kind -- and I call it "stuff" advisably -- I cannot imagine.
+Nothing can be more harmful to the public weal than that."Upon his release, he edited another pamphlet entitled My Irrelevant Defence, a lengthy work in defence of his earlier claim that Jewish Passover celebrations included the sacrifice of Christian children.
 He also used materials distributed by the Welt-Dienst news service headed by Ulrich Fleischhauer and wrote for it.